mwweinberg/NYC-MTA-Next-Train/README.md

 The script expects your API urls to be in a file named config.py in the same directory.
 You will need an API key from the MTA in order to access the information.  exampleconfig.py is this repo shows the expected format.

+nycmtapi.py is the primary script.

-nycmta.py is the primary script
+nycmta.py was the script in connection with the arduino.
+It is no longer used.

 arduino_responder.ino is no longer used.
 It was written when I was using the arduino to drive the neopixels.
 Now I am just using the pi GPIO pins.